Don't Forget the Lyrics!

-Don't Forget the Lyrics! is an international game show in the United States.
-The American show originally aired on Fox from July 11, 2007, to June 19, 2009, and after a year off the air, a third overall season, and first as a syndicated show, began on June 15, 2010, in daytime syndication and in primetime on VH1 and in primetime on MyNetworkTV on October 5, 2010.
+Don't Forget the Lyrics! is an international music game show.
+The original American show aired on Fox from July 11, 2007, to June 19, 2009, and after a year off the air, a third overall season, and first as a syndicated show, began on June 15, 2010, in daytime syndication and in primetime on VH1 and in primetime on MyNetworkTV on October 5, 2010.
 On March 24, 2011, the show was canceled.
 A new primetime version, hosted by Niecy Nash, debuted on FOX on May 23, 2022.
 The show has spun off to numerous countries outside America using different top prize or game format.

 The primary difference between Don't Forget the Lyrics! and other music-based game shows is that artistic talent (such as the ability to sing or dance in an aesthetically pleasing way) is irrelevant to the contestants' chances of winning.
 In the words of one of their commercials prior to the first airing, "You don't have to sing it well; you just have to sing it right".

 Gameplay

 Each game is played by a single contestant who earns money incrementally based on a payout ladder by completing missing song lyrics on up to ten songs, testing the contestant's memory on songs.
-The following description of the show is based primarily on the U.S. version of Don't Forget the Lyrics!, though the general format applies to all international versions.
+The following description of the show is based primarily on the American version of Don't Forget the Lyrics!, though the general format applies to all international versions.